 - Dash length (px): the default dash length of the line composing a region.
 The default is to show a region in solid line (default: 0) [effective for new regions]

 - Region size: the default region (screen) size when creating by a single click (rectangle, ellipse, and line) [effective for new regions]

 - Creation mode: the method of how a rectangle or an ellipse is created by mouse dragging.
 Two methods are supplied: center-to-corner and corner-to-corner (default: center-to-corner) [effective for new regions]

-- Low bandwidth mode: reduce required image resolution by a factor of two and reduce the cursor responsiveness to 400 ms
+- Low bandwidth mode: to reduce required image resolution by a factor of two and reduce the cursor responsiveness to 400 ms [effective immediately]

 - Compression quality (image): a parameter (1~32) to control the image quality with lossy compression.
 The higher the number is, the better quality the images are.
 Choose with caution. (default: 11) [effective immediately]

 - Compression quality (animation): a parameter (1~32) to control the animation quality with lossy compression.
-The higher the number is, the better quality the images are.
+The higher the number is, the better quality the animation playback is.
 Choose with caution. (default: 9) [effective immediately]

 - GPU tile cache size (number of tiles): the cache size of GPU for tiles (default: 512)

 - System tile cache size (number of tiles): the cache size of system memory for tiles (default: 4096)

 - Contour rounding factor: the number of contour vertices per pixel

 - Contour compression level: the compression quality of contour image data

 - Contour chunk size: the chunk size of contour data streaming

 - Contour control map resolution: the control map resolution for reprojecting contour vertices to other coordinate system

 - Stream image tiles while zooming: to stream image tiles for all throttled image zoom levels

 - Stop animation playback in: a timer to automatically stop animation playback for server resource management